When you need to contact me for any reason, these are the most effective ways to get in touch in a reasonable amount of time:

 - By text message.
 Please reserve for scheduling and appointment information only.

 - By email to powell@powellburkeLCSW.com.
-This email account is supported by Hushmail and can be configured to send and receive secure, encrypted messages.
-I will encrypt messages I send whenever there is the possibility of Protected Health Information being discussed.
-However, please note that messages you send me will NOT be encrypted unless sent through the dedicated web portal.
+This email account can be configured to send and receive secure, encrypted messages.
+I will encrypt messages I send whenever there is the possibility of your private and confidential information being discussed.
+If you have never received an encrypted email from me, and need to send to send me something encrypted, just get in touch.
 If you are in an environment where you need or prefer that secure email be used at all times, please let me know.

 - By the HIPAA-secure Contact Form found throughout the website.